The best way to contact me is via e-mail: email@example.com

 Examing the contemporary history, intended audience, and semiotic signs of Zombies in popular culture will lead us in understanding modern production and consumerism.
 Through studying Vampires, we will examine political and market structures as well as issues of power, privledge, and access.
 The course section on Corpses invites us to explore race, gender, sexuality, and perceptions of dissabilites.

 Required texts Signs of Life of Life in the U.S.A, 7th ed.
-Edited by Maasik and Solomon, and The Writers Reference by Diana Hacker
+Edited by Maasik and Solomon, and The Writers Reference by Diana Hacker *2009 or later*

 Teaching Philosophy The Ten Principles of Burning Man inspire my classroom teaching. particularly the following.